luontola/web-intro/templates.md

 Not all pictures have the `.jpg` file extension.
 There are `.png`, `.gif` and other image types as well.
 But currently the `/pictures/:picture.html` route has been hard-coded to work with only `.jpg` images.

 A solution for that is to check the contents of the `public/pictures` folder to find out the actual file extension.
-This can be implemented by taking advantage of the code that already lists all pictures in the folder, so we will extract that code into a new method so that we can reuse it.
+This can be implemented by taking advantage of the code that already lists all pictures in the folder, so we will extract that code into a new method for reuse.

 In `app.rb`, add the methods `picture_urls` and `find_picture_url` as shown below, and change your routes to use them to set `@picture_urls` and `@picture_url`.